TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	- This occurred when over there were over 50 chapters and/or 9e7 milliseconds
 	- This was fixed by enforcing id3v2.3 tags
 	- If issue crops up again then it may be necessary to combine the excess chapters or split into two files.
+- Some media players may not correctly read cue times for a variable bitrate file, resulting in chapters being offset by a few seconds.